What is antimicrobial resistance and why is it a major threat to global health?

 The Benchmark analyses data from several sources.
-Companies were asked to verify the accuracy of publicly sourced data and to provide additional necessary information directly to the companies.
+Companies were asked to verify the accuracy of publicly sourced data and to provide additional necessary information directly to the Benchmark.
 The data submitted by the companies for analysis has been cross-checked against publicly available sources.
 For example, regarding R&D clinical pipelines, projects declared by the companies were verified against clinical trials registries, including the NIH ClinicalTrials.gov and the EU Clinical Trials Register, to confirm their existence and the clinical phase.
-For example, R&D projects had to be ongoing, approved or awaiting approval between the 09 September 2017 and 21 June 2019, when the data collection period ended.
-The status of market approval for late-stage R&D projects were monitored after the end of the period of analysis on 21 June 2019 and until 16 October 2019.
+For example, R&D projects had to be ongoing, approved or awaiting approval between 22 June 2019 and 30 April 2021, when the data collection period ended.
+The status of market approval for late-stage R&D projects were monitored after the end of the period of analysis on 30 April 2021 and until 24 September 2021.
 If approved between these dates, the status was updated in the pipeline for each company within the report.
 In another example, collaborations submitted by companies (such as R&D projects or educational programmes) were confirmed using the websites of the corresponding partner, such as Wellcome Trust or BARDA.
 Data was accepted for evaluation if it related to a policy, project or other activity that was in effect during the period of analysis.

 How was the methodology for the Benchmark developed?